safetyWhat/libraryProject/README.md

 //-Red card is unread book
 //-yellow card is currently being read

-Each card has a button to "remove from library": onClick - delete object from array and card from page (I need to create an id in the HTML that associates the "card" with the array item.
+Each card has a button to "remove from library": COMPLETE onClick - delete object from array and card from page (I need to create an id in the HTML that associates the "card" with the array item.
 This id needs to change if an item ahead of it changes.
 That way it continues to reflect the books position within the array.)
 Query all delete buttons.